• Skip to primary navigation

 Notes

-Flour: it's best to use a scale to weigh the flour or use the 'spoon and level method' for an accurate measurement.
+Flour: It's best to use a scale to weigh the flour or use the 'spoon and level method' for an accurate measurement.
 Aerate the flour first by fluffing it up with a fork, then use a spoon to scoop the flour out of the container and into the measuring cup until it's a heaped amount.
 Do not pack or tap the cup.
 Once filled, use a butter knife to carefully level off the top and remove any excess flour.

 To use regular all-purpose flour, adjust the measurement to 1 1⁄4 cups of flour (156g).
 All other measurements remain the same.

-Measure ingredients accurately: it's best to weigh your ingredients, but If you don't have a food scale measure them as accurately as possible using measuring cups and spoons.
+Measure ingredients accurately: It's best to weigh your ingredients, but if you don't have a food scale, measure them as accurately as possible using measuring cups and spoons.

 Replace half of the walnuts with chocolate chips for an extra treat!

-Yields: 12 cookies about 2 1⁄2 inches in diameter using 3 tablespoons per cookie.
+Yields: 12 cookies, about 2 1⁄2 inches in diameter, using 3 tablespoons per cookie.
 For smaller cookies, use 2 tablespoons of dough to yield 16-18 cookies.

 See the post above for step-by-step photos, extra tips, and FAQs